skara-21/Advanced_Regression_Techniques_ML/README.md

     - **Result saving**

 - `model_inference.ipynb`
-  - წინა ფაილის ბოლოს შევინახე როგორც მოდელი, ისე დამუშავებული მონაცემები.
+  - At the end of the previous file, I saved both the model and processed data.
-  - ამ ფაილში **Model Registry**-დან დავა-Load-ე მოდელი
+  - In this file, I loaded the model from **Model Registry**
-  - შემოვიტანე დამუშავებული მონაცამები და გავაკეთე პროგნოზი.
+  - Imported the processed data and made predictions.
-  - საბოლოო პროგნოზს მივეცი competition-ისთვის შესაფერისი სახე და ავტვირთე.
+  - Formatted the final predictions for competition submission and uploaded them.
-  - **შედეგი 0.13371**
+  - **Result: 0.13371**

 - `README.md`
-  - შეიცავს პროექტის მოკლე მიმოხილვას
+  - Contains a brief overview of the project

-## გამოყენებული ტექნოლოგიები
+## Technologies Used

 - pandas, numpy
 - scikit-learn